Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 As for why she chose that side, it was probably so that Elena could see how Yuu was doing.

-「Ufufu.
+"Ufufu.
 Let’s have fun with just the two of us this time.
-You dick has been hard this whole time, so it must’ve been tough, no?」
+You dick has been hard this whole time, so it must’ve been tough, no?"

-「Ah… Haa…」
+"Ah… Haa…"

 Sera poked the glans with her fingertip.

 Seeing that clear juice was sticking on her finger, she licked it off without hesitation, then slowly stroked the surface with a smile on her face.

-「Do you want to cum?」
+"Do you want to cum?"

-「Y…yes.」
+"Y…yes."

 She was only giving him soft touches, but as he got stimulated in this way, his pleasure went up.

-「But you’re not allowed to cum yet.
-If I miss my chance tonight, I don’t know when I’ll be able to see you again, so I’m going to enjoy myself to my heart’s content with you, Yuu.」
+"But you’re not allowed to cum yet.
+If I miss my chance tonight, I don’t know when I’ll be able to see you again, so I’m going to enjoy myself to my heart’s content with you, Yuu."

 Saying so, Sera brought her face close to Yuu’s.